How to add external statistical code or pixel tracking to the home page banner list?

 • Variable outputusing double curly braces, such as{{变量名}}.

-Core Solution: Inject statistical code into the home page Banner template
+Core solution: Inject statistics code in the home page Banner template

-To add external statistical code or pixel tracking to the home page Banner list, we can adopt two main strategies: English
+We can adopt two main strategies to add external statistical codes or pixel tracking to the home page Banner list:

-This method is suitable for tracking specific interactive behaviors such as clicks and exposures for each Banner.We can add event listeners or data attributes to each HTML element of the Banner list in the rendering loop, and then send this information to external statistical tools through JavaScript.
+This method is suitable for tracking specific interactive behaviors such as clicks and exposures for each Banner.We can add event listeners or data attributes to each Banner's HTML element in the loop of rendering Banner lists, and then send this information to external statistical tools through JavaScript.

-2. ModifybannerListtag output structureInbannerListIn the loop, we can add custom data attributes to the Banner's<a>tags or clickable elementsdata-*),used to store the Banner ID, title, link, and other information.
+2. modifybannerListTag output structureInbannerListIn the loop, we can add custom data attributes to the Banner's<a>tags or clickable elements (data-*This is used to store the Banner ID, title, link information.
 This information can be easily accessed in JavaScript.

 For example, the original Banner rendering code may look like this: